-Natixis Funds Trust IV is registered with the SEC as an open-end management investment company, is organized as a Massachusetts business trust under the laws of Massachusetts by a Declaration of Trust dated March 17, 2000, as amended, and is a "series" company as described in Section 18(f)(2) of the 1940 Act.
-Currently, each series of the Trust is diversified.
+Natixis Funds Trust IV is registered with the SEC as an open-end management investment company and is organized as a Massachusetts business trust under the laws of Massachusetts by a Declaration of Trust dated March 17, 2000, as amended, and is a "series" company as described in Section 18(f)(2) of the 1940 Act.
+The Fund commenced operations on September 1, 2000.
+Natixis Funds Trust IV currently has twelve portfolios.
+Information about Natixis Sustainable Future 2015 Fund, Natixis Sustainable Future 2020 Fund, Natixis Sustainable Future 2025 Fund, Natixis Sustainable Future 2030 Fund, Natixis Sustainable Future 2040 Fund, Natixis Sustainable Future 2045 Fund, Natixis Sustainable Future 2050 Fund, Natixis Sustainable Future 2055 Fund, Natixis Sustainable Future 2060 Fund and Natixis Sustainable Future 2065 Fund (together "Sustainable Future Funds") can be found in the Statement of Additional Information for the Sustainable Future Funds dated June 1, 2022.
+The Sustainable Future Funds commenced operations on February 28, 2017 (except for the Natixis Sustainable Future 2065 Fund, which commenced operations on December 15, 2021).
+Prior to May 31, 2019, the AEW Global Focused Real Estate Fund was named "AEW Real Estate Fund."
+Each series of Natixis Funds Trust IV is diversified.
 The name of Natixis Funds Trust IV has changed several times since its organization as noted below: